 THERE IS NO SUCH THING AS 100 PERCENT SAFE ICE.

-Ice safety varies with serveral factors about the ice:
+Ice safety varies with several factors about the ice:

 - How much internal melting has taken place in the thick ice

 - The type of ice (grain structure) involved

 WHAT IF A COMPANION FALLS THROUGH THE ICE?

 - Keep calm and think out a solution